“I’m sorry, but this is not what I had asked for.”

 Identify The Gaslighter’s Behaviour Patterns:

 Look out for the patterns of behaviour that leave you confused.
 If a boss, co-worker, or someone else is consistently confusing you and making you doubt yourself and facilitating a skewed perception of your reality, consider that they may be gaslighting you.

-While it can be difficult not to take insults personally, realise that it is the gaslighters with the problem, not you.
+It can certainly be difficult not to take insults personally.
+But you need to make peace and internalise the fact that this is not your problem -but the gaslighter’s.
 Their backhanded compliments and confusing directions come from a place of their insecurities and their need to gain control –not your shortcomings.

 Gaslighting clouds your perception of the situation.
 Factor this intrinsic manipulation when you’re analysing yourself as a victim of gaslighting.